juliodias/vim-reference-card/README.md

 yyp - Copy and paste the current line below. yyP - Copy and paste the current line above.

+daw - Delete the word below the cursor.

 _Useful reference guides:_
 https://www.vim-adventures.com (In my opinion, the best way to study Vim).